kkraddi111/perfectprompt/README.md

 ## 🚀 Key Features

-*   **📝 Interactive Enhancement:** Enter a prompt and receive a list of actionable suggestions for improvement from the Gemini AI.
+*   **📝 Interactive Enhancement:** Enter a prompt and receive a list of actionable suggestions for improvement from the Gemini AI, categorized by prompting technique.
 *   **✅ Review & Apply:** You have full control.
 Review the suggestions, select the ones you like, and apply them to generate the final enhanced prompt.
-*   **🎨 Category-Specific Tuning:** Select a category (e.g., Code Generation, Creative Writing) to tailor the enhancement process for your specific needs.
+*   **🎨 Category-Specific Tuning:** Select a category (e.g., Code Generation, Creative Writing) and a target model to tailor the enhancement process for your specific needs.
 *   **🔍 Changes Analysis:** Get a clear, bulleted list of the specific improvements made to your prompt.
+*   **💡 Learn Techniques:** An integrated library teaches foundational and advanced prompting techniques with clear explanations and examples.
 *   **💾 Local History:** Your past 50 enhancements are automatically saved in your browser's local storage for easy access.
 *   **☀️/🌙 Light & Dark Mode:** A sleek, responsive design that adapts to your preferred theme.
-*   **✂️ Copy & Test:** Easily copy the enhanced prompt or test it directly within the app to see the generated output from Gemini.
+*   **▶️ Test Prompt:** Instantly test your newly enhanced prompt directly within the app to see the generated output from Gemini.
 *   **📚 Prompt Library:** Get started quickly with a curated library of prompt templates for various use cases.